vitalyford/NetGameFlow/README.md

 - **Keyboard Shortcuts**: Ctrl+1 for control panel, Ctrl+2 for activity log
 - **Quick Layouts**: "All" button shows everything, "Focus" button hides panels for a clean view
 - **Resize Panels**: The step details window can be resized by dragging corners
+- **Canvas Navigation**: Drag the canvas background to pan across the network topology
+- **Device Movement**: Drag individual devices to reorganize the network layout

 ### Educational Features